predrag-codetribe/vite-app/README.md

 ### vite.config.js

-Configures Vite to support TypeScript path aliases, adds support for SVGR to enable use of SVG's as in a Create React App, add's "vite-plugin-checker" that spans a new process to run type checking.
+Configures Vite to support TypeScript path aliases adds support for SVGR to enable the use of SVG's as in a Create React App, add's "vite-plugin-checker" that spans a new process to run type checking.

 ### ESLint